Swrve/swrve-ios-sdk/README.md

 * (Optional): If you are planning to use or ask for location tracking permission, add the following keys to your `<App>-Info.plist` if not already there (edit the Value message to whatever text you want):

   * `NSLocationAlwaysUsageDescription`.
-Value: “Location is needed to offer all functionality in this app”.
+Value: "Location is needed to offer all functionality in this app".
   * `NSLocationWhenInUseUsageDescription`.
-Value: “Location is needed to offer all functionality in this app”.
+Value: "Location is needed to offer all functionality in this app".

-In-app Messaging
+In-App Messaging
 -
 Integrate the in-app messaging functionality so you can use Swrve to send personalized messages to your app users while they’re using your app.
 If you’d like to find out more about in-app messaging, see [Intro to In-App Messages](http://docs.swrve.com/user-documentation/in-app-messaging/intro-to-in-app-messages/).